TERMS & CONDITIONS

 24. Whole Agreement

-Subject to clause 4, these terms and conditions form the entire agreement on which we are willing to trade with you and all or any previous agreements or understandings we may have had with you are superseded by these terms and conditions.
-We may vary these terms and conditions at any time, either in writing or in or by way of a general notification on our website.
+These terms and conditions form the entire agreement on which we are willing to trade with you with respect to the Products and services and related subject matter, and supersede all or any previous or contemporaneous oral or written agreements or understandings (this is not intended to exclude liability for prior misrepresentations).
+We may vary these terms and conditions with reasonable prior written notice, either in writing or in or by way of a general notification on our website.
 All transactions after the date specified in such notice will be subject to the altered terms and conditions.
 If you continue to trade with us after the date such alterations become effective you will be deemed to have agreed to the altered terms and conditions.
+If any changes to these terms and conditions have a material and detrimental impact on you, you may terminate under these terms and conditions subject to providing 60 days’ prior written notice to us.

 25. Your obligations you acknowledge that: